Program Closing and Conversion

 Per Seminole State College Procedure 4.0800, when a career (vocational) program converts to a college credit program, the following procedure will apply to students who are enrolled in the program during the academic year of the conversion and who have maintained continuous enrollment in the program:

-- A committee consisting of the program manager, dean and the director of curriculum will evaluate the course descriptions, objectives and student competencies of the career program courses against the descriptions, objectives and competencies of the college credit courses.
+- A committee consisting of the program manager, dean, associate vice president, and the director of curriculum will evaluate the course descriptions, objectives and student competencies of the career program courses against the descriptions, objectives and competencies of the college credit courses.

 - When there is a match of at least 80 percent, college credit will be awarded for the career program courses already completed.
 When the match does not reach 80 percent, students will be encouraged to satisfy the course requirement via credit-by-examination, for which the fee shall be waived.